openstack-archive/congress/README.rst

   becomes.

-Congress's job is to help people manage that plethora of state across all cloud services with a susinct policy language.
+Congress's job is to help people manage that plethora of state across all cloud services with a succinct policy language.

 3. Using Congress
 =================